 Blooms of blue green algae can spring up on warm still water over summer.
 Swimming in algae can cause skin rashes and allergic reactions, and can be fatal to dogs.
 However, even where there are algae blooms, they are clearly visible to the swimmer, as this detailed advice from the Lake District explains.

 There is much public fear concerning Weil’s disease which is the serious form of a bacterial infection called leptospirosis.
 The risk of contracting leptospirosis is small (minuscule by comparison to the risk you take when getting into a car) but nonetheless real.
 The mortality is 5-10%, and the disease is usually self-limiting.
 To mitigate the risk, cover cuts with waterproof dressings and avoid stagnant water.
 If flu-like symptoms develop within 1-3 weeks of swimming see your doctor.
 The illness is most likely to be picked up on the banks, while entering and exiting fresh water.
 Read more: Understanding Weil’s disease.

 There are several sources for water pollution; the most common are sewage outfalls, farmland runoff, and industrial or mine pollution.

-Mostly these are caused or exacerbated by heavy rain, but inland water purity can be an issue at times of very low rainfall.
-The sewerage system works on a ‘dilute and disperse’ mechanism, and at times of low flow pollutants are concentrated.
+Mostly these are caused or exacerbated by heavy rain, and inland water purity can be an issue at times of very low rainfall as the sewerage system works on a ‘dilute and disperse’ mechanism, and at times of low flow pollutants are concentrated.